project-serum/serum-dex/docs/node-setup.md

 are effectively transaction fees earned for operating the DEX.

 For an introduction to the DEX and the idea of cranking, see [A technical introduction to the Serum DEX](https://docs.google.com/document/d/1isGJES4jzQutI0GtQGuqtrBUqeHxl_xJNXdtOv4SdII/edit).
-For an introduction to staking, see [Serum Stake](./staking.md).
+For an introduction to staking, see [Serum Staking](./staking.md).

 The way cranking rewards work is simple, instead of sending transactions directly to the DEX, a cranker sends transactions to a cranking rewards vendor, which is an on-chain Solana program that proxies all requests to the DEX, recording the amount of events cranked, and then sends a reward to the cranker's wallet as a function of the number of events processed and the reward vendor's fee rate.
 This proxy program can be found [here](../registry/rewards/program).

-Note that, although similar in spirit, the cranking rewards vendor is an entirely different program and account from the **Registry**'s reward vendors.
-Only node leaders are eligible to crank.

 If the rewards vendor's vault becomes empty or if the node leader's Entity stake balance ever transitions to **inactive**, then the vendor will refuse to pay